MSU-DHI-Lab/data-workflows-workshop/day-04-publishing-with-care/README.md

 ## Why publishing needs care
 Publishing is different from sharing.
 It adds clear rights and reuse terms, a short history of what changed, and a stable reference (a DOI) so people can cite and build on your work without guessing.

-## Why publishing artifacts matter
+## Why these publishing files matter
-Each artifact carries a piece of the trust story:
+Each file carries a piece of the trust story:
 - README: what this is, where it came from, how to use it safely.
 - Data dictionary: what each field means so meaning doesn’t drift.
 - LICENSE: how others may reuse the work.